wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 Start date of the time range.
 This 'from' date must be a date before the date defined in 'to'.
 If the defined date time entry does not have a timezone, UTC time zone(z) will be used.
 Example value: '2021-08-16T12:30:00.000+05:30'.
-This is a required field.
+It is required to specify a value for this parameter.

 </td>
 </tr>